Frequently Asked Questions

 What are the requirements for First Communion?
 First Communion is an exciting and blessed time in your child's life.
 Click on the link for additional information.

 When will Confirmation be?
 Confirmation is in the process of being moved so that youth in the 8th grade will receive this beautiful sacrament.
-Our parish will next celebrate in 2017.
+Our parish will next celebrate on November 7, 2020

 How do I get my child Baptized?
-The first step is to contact Scott Martin, Director of Spiritual & Faith Formation.
+The first step is to contact Scott Martin, Director of Faith Formation.
 Also, visit our Baptism page for more detailed information.

 My loved one has just passed, what is my next step?
 During this emotional time, we want to make the steps as simple as possible.
-First, contact the Funeral Home of your choice.....the Funeral Director will work in conjunction with the Parish Office on details, they can also assist in contacting Fr.
-Tony during non-office hours.
-Next, you can contact the Parish Office at 724-736-4442 to speak with Fr.
-Tony, he will set up a time to meet with you and your family to provide support during this difficult time.
+First, contact the Funeral Home of your choice.....the Funeral Director will work in conjunction with the Parish Office on details, they can also assist in contacting a priest during non-office hours.
+Next, you can contact the Parish Office at 724-736-4442 to set up a time to meet with you and your family to provide support during this difficult time.

 How do I join the Parish?
 Very simple ... click here!